QuanHoangNgoc/Astar-Heuristic-for-Sokoban-Game-CS106-AI-/README.md

-# 🌟 Introduction
+# 🌟 A* Search Algorithm for Sokoban Game

+---
+## 📖 Introduction

-- **Quan Hoang Ngoc**
+- **Author**: Quan Hoang Ngoc
-- **Assignment 2 of _TTNT_**
+- **Course**: Assignment 2 of _TTNT_
-- **_HK2_, 2024**
+- **Semester**: _HK2_, 2024

 ### 📚 About

-Embark on a project where we implement the A* search algorithm to tackle the Sokoban game:
+This project implements the A* search algorithm to solve the Sokoban puzzle game.
+The primary objectives include:

-- **Project Scope**: Introduce and optimize the A* search algorithm for solving Sokoban puzzles.
+- **Project Scope**: Introducing and optimizing the A* search algorithm specifically tailored to Sokoban puzzles.
-- **Heuristic Design**: Develop a novel heuristic function, Q*, and benchmark its performance against the default heuristic function and the UCS algorithm.
+- **Heuristic Design**: Innovating a new heuristic function, Q*, and evaluating its performance against traditional heuristics and the Uniform Cost Search (UCS) algorithm.
-- **Optimality vs. Speed**: Explore the delicate balance between heuristic optimality and computational efficiency.
+- **Optimality vs. Speed**: Investigating the balance between achieving optimal solutions and maintaining computational efficiency.
-- **Innovative Solutions**: Propose heuristic designs that ensure optimal solutions across various Sokoban maps without compromising search speed.
+- **Innovative Solutions**: Proposing heuristic designs that ensure efficient solutions across various Sokoban maps without sacrificing search speed.

 ### 🎥 Show-off

-- [x] Watch the Video: [A* and Sokoban Game - Heuristic is a piece of cake! - [AI course - CS106 - UIT]](https://youtu.be/wp_hpPnzQHg?feature=shared)
+- [Watch the Video: A* and Sokoban Game - Heuristic is a piece of cake!](https://youtu.be/wp_hpPnzQHg?feature=shared) - AI course - CS106 - UIT

+---
+## 🤔 What Is It?
+This project provides an interactive implementation of the A* algorithm to solve Sokoban puzzles, showcasing the capability of AI techniques in handling combinatorial challenges.

+---
+## 🎯 Why Do We Do It?
+- **Practical Application**: To apply theoretical knowledge of AI algorithms in a fun and engaging context.
+- **Algorithm Exploration**: To better understand the workings of the A* search algorithm, heuristics, and their impact on problem-solving efficiency.
+- **Educational Value**: Enhance learning outcomes by applying concepts learned in coursework to real-world scenarios.

+---
+## 👥 Who Is the User?
+This project is aimed at:
+- **Students**: Those studying AI and looking for practical implementations of algorithms.
+- **Developers**: Individuals interested in game development and AI problem-solving techniques.
+- **Hobbyists**: Anyone curious about algorithms and their applications in games.

+### Demo & Results
+Explore the implementation and experiment with various Sokoban puzzles to see how the A* algorithm efficiently finds solutions!

+---
+## 🔧 How Did We Do It?
+- **Implementation**: Developed the UCS and A* algorithms using Python.
+- **Heuristic Design**: Crafted a novel heuristic function, Q*, alongside traditional heuristics for comparison.
+- **Experimentation**: Conducted benchmarking tests to analyze the performance of various algorithms, using an ASUS ViVoBook with Intel i5 and 12GB RAM.

-# 📁 Repo Structure
+### 📁 Repo Structure
 - **RESOURCES**: Contains project guidelines, documents, and reports.
 - **SOURCE CODE**: Includes the implementation code of the project.
-- [x] OneDrive Backup: [Astar_Heuristic_for_Sokoban_Game](https://uithcm-my.sharepoint.com/:f:/g/personal/22521178_ms_uit_edu_vn/EtPMjp9oBZJOs-FB7S_2BhYBKIJ0Dz2M3XlWftQCxivsCA?e=rn6OCR) - Backup of the project files.
+- [OneDrive Backup](https://uithcm-my.sharepoint.com/:f:/g/personal/22521178_ms_uit_edu_vn/EtPMjp9oBZJOs-FB7S_2BhYBKIJ0Dz2M3XlWftQCxivsCA?e=rn6OCR): Backup of the project files.

+---
-# 🚀 Pipeline
+## 🚀 Pipeline

-- Implementation of UCS and A* algorithms with detailed guides.
+- Comprehensive guides for implementing UCS and A* algorithms.
-- Utilization of hardware resources: ASUS ViVoBook, Intel i5 core, 12GB RAM for experiments.
+- Utilization of hardware resources for experimental purposes.
-- Presentation of comprehensive project reports.
+- Presentation of detailed project reports documenting findings.

-# ⚙️ How to Install This Project
+### ⚙️ How to Install This Project

-- Download all source code and run `Sokoban.py` to play the game.
+1. Download all source code.
+2. Run `Sokoban.py` to start playing the game.
-- Modify configurations in `constants.py` for project customization.
+3. Modify configurations in `constants.py` for project customization.
-- Organized as an MVC model: View (`Sokoban.py`) and Controller (`Game.py`).
+4. Organized following the MVC model: View (`Sokoban.py`) and Controller (`Game.py`).
-- Modify algorithms in `solver.py` under `auto_move()`.
+5. Customize algorithms in `solver.py` under `auto_move()`.

 ### 🔧 Requirements
 - Python >= 3.0
 - pygame
 - pyautogui

+---
+## 🏆 What Did You Learn?
+- Insights into the A* algorithm and its practical applications in game design.
+- Impact of heuristic functions on algorithm performance and efficiency.
+- The delicate trade-off between optimality in results and speed of computation.

+---
+## ⭐ Achievement
+- Successfully implemented a functional A* search algorithm for Sokoban puzzles.
+- Developed a new heuristic that shows promising results in solving the puzzles efficiently.

+---
-# ⭐ Donate
+## ⭐ Donate

-If you find this project useful, please consider giving it a star ⭐ to support further development.
-I am dedicated to sharing knowledge and enhancing projects with enthusiasm.
-Thank you for your support!
+If you find this project useful, please consider giving it a star ⭐ to support further development!
+Your support inspires me to continue sharing knowledge and enhancing projects with enthusiasm.
+Thank you!

+---